 - Germanna Community College – Locust Grove campus

 Courses will be offered in sequence to allow a student who takes every course to finish in 9 semesters.
 Students graduate after 3 years.
-Students will be required to travel to the Weyers Cave Campus three times during the semester for additional hands-on training and testing.
+Classes meet twice weekly at the distance education site and students must come to the BRCC campus three times per semester for laboratories.
 Visit the Vet Tech Courses page for a list of courses.

 BRCC’s Veterinary Technology Distance Education program is fully accredited by the American Veterinary Medical Association.